rackerlabs/support-how-to/content/cloud-servers/check-network-connectivity-on-a-linux-server.md

 product_url: cloud-servers
 ---

-This article shows you how to check networking from outside the Linux&reg; server by using tools such as `ping`, `traceroute`, `nmap`, and so on.
+This article describes how to check networking from outside the Linux&reg; server by using tools such as `ping`, `traceroute`, `nmap`, and so on.

 ### Troubleshooting tools

-Often, you need to troubleshoot network connectivity on a server, but you cannot log into the server.
+Often, you need to troubleshoot network connectivity on a server, but you cannot log in to the server.
 These tools help you to troubleshoot problems from outside the server.

 #### `ping` and `traceroute`

-These are the most basic tools for troubleshooting network connectivity from outside the server.
+These tools are the most basic tools for troubleshooting network connectivity from outside the server.

 The `ping` command sends a packet request to the server.
 If the packet reaches the server, a reply similar to the following example displays: